background image

 12 August 2009

-Eyewitness identification by known victims at close range upheld; conviction affirmed and death sentence commuted to life imprisonment.
+Appellant’s identification by close-range torchlight upheld; conviction affirmed and death sentence commuted to life imprisonment.

 6 August 2009